mbustama/NuOscProbExact/README.md

 Pte = 0.01466, Ptm = 0.33990, Ptt = 0.64544
 ```

-Sometimes, you might be interested also in returning the coefficients `h1`, ..., `h8` of the expansion of the Hamiltonian in terms of Gell-Mann matrices, the coefficients `u0`, ..., `u8` of the SU(3) expansion of the associated time-evolution operator, or the time-evolution operator `U3` itself, as a 3x3 matrix.
+Sometimes, you might be interested also in returning the coefficients `h1`, ..., `h8` of the expansion of the Hamiltonian in terms of Gell-Mann matrices, the coefficients `u0`, ..., `u8` of the SU(3) expansion of the associated time-evolution operator, or the time-evolution operator `evol_operator` itself, as a 3x3 matrix.
 See the paper [arXiv:1904.XXXXX](https://arxiv.org/abs/1904.XXXXX) for details on these quantities.
 ```python

 import oscprob3nu